scoulomb/myDNS/3-DNS-solution-providers/4-about-the-standard/7-valid-fqdn.md

 ````

-If we comment in [fwd.coulombel.it](./docker-bind-dns/fwd.coulombel.it.db) the record whcih were not passing the checkzone
+If we comment in [fwd.coulombel.it](./docker-bind-dns/fwd.coulombel.it.db) the record which were not passing the checkzone

 ````shell script
 /etc/bind/fwd.coulombel.it.db:15: -scoulomb.fwd.coulombel.it: bad owner name (check-names)